SwissOpenEM/swissopenem.github.io/timeline.md

 OpenEM integrates many existing services from the ETH domain and Swiss universities:
-SciCat, the PSI archive system, SWITCH authentication services, the CSCS Petabyte archive, the ETHZ Long-term Storage, not to mention the seven participating facilities.
+SciCat, the PSI archive system, SWITCH authentication services, the CSCS Petabyte archive, the ETHZ Long-term Storage, and of course the seven participating facilities.
 With the completion of this milestone, OpenEM finalized the overall architecture for integrating these services as well as prototypes of new microservices needed for interoperability.